Roles

 Node pairing approvals

-vocabulary applies.
-See Gateway pairing for how the two
+startup.
+See Gateway pairing for details.

 node.pair.approve derives extra required scopes from the pending request’s